john-cd/rust_howto/bk/src/language/lifetimes.md

 ## Lifetime Elision Rules {#lifetime-elision-rules}

 As discussed above, Rust's compiler infers most lifetimes.
 More specifically, it has "lifetime elision rules" that allow you to omit them in common, unambiguous cases.
-This reduces boilerplate.
+This reduces boilerplate.{{hi:Lifetime elision rules}}

 - Each input lifetime parameter gets its own lifetime parameter. `fn foo(x: &str)` is automatically treated as `fn foo<'a>(x: &'a str)`.
 - If there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters. `fn foo(x: &str) -> &str` is treated as `fn foo<'a>(x: &'a str) -> &'a str`.